Mario100597/First-Final-project/README.md

-# First-Final-project
-First final project of the capstone course
+# This notebook will be specifically used for the final capstone project

+import pandas as pd

+import numpy as np

+print("Hello Capstone Project Course!")